Building your own skis

 After laying down the second layer of fiberglass, place the graphic you just printed on top and then lay down the top sheet on top of that

-The top sheet is primarily for protection and does not have any particular functional role in terms of gliding.
+The top sheet is primarily for protection and doesn't have any particular functional role related to gliding performance.

 The tire is then placed in a press at a total pressure of 4 atmospheres and heated to 80 degrees Celsius for about an hour.
 The pressing process bonds all the materials together and shapes the camber and rocker